The Soul Dam

 From above.

-Authority.
-Oversight.
-The clean, cold sensation of the system noticing you as a problem.
+Authority—clean, cold, absolute.
+The sensation of the system noticing you as a problem.

-The line went still.
-Even the moss stopped spreading.
+The plant souls fell silent.
+Even the moss stopped creeping.

 REPORT TO AU EXECUTION REVIEW IMMEDIATE COMPLIANCE

-ZiggyBoot rose from his chair-prop.
-His outline sharpened as if crisp edges could ward off administrative death.
+Zigaboot rose.
+His atoms tightened, humanoid outline sharpening as if crisp edges could ward off administrative death.

-The orchid-soul watched him with leaf-bright satisfaction.
+The vine-soul watched him with leaf-bright satisfaction.
 "Is it your turn," it asked.

 Behind him, the queue murmured—not with anger now, but with hope.